ivanistheone/osp-deploy/README.md

   `pg_restore /osp/osp-public.sql -d osp -U osp -v`

-  This will take 10-20 minutes.
+  This will take 30-40 minutes.
+(Ignore any errors here - these are fixed when the foreign key constraints are rebuilt at the end.)
 Once it's complete, hop into `psql`, and you should be able to interact with the data:

   ```sql
   > psql osp -U osp